 The current Dyckman Farmhouse wasn’t built until after the war, though.
 Revolution torched upper Manhattan.
 Jan’s grandson William Dyckman returned home after British evacuation to mere ashes and memories.
 Determined to prevail, he then started over.
 Step one, the Dyckmans constructed that current farmhouse.
 This stayed in the family until they sold it in 1871.

 Forty four years passed with the house serving as a rental property and inn.
 But not to fret, Dyckman resilience soon triumphed.
-In 1915 Mary Alice Dyckman Dean and Fannie Frederika Dyckman Welch bought it.
+In 1915 Mary Alice Dyckman Dean and Fannie Frederika Dyckman Welch bought the landmark.
 Wed to an architect and Dean of the Metropolitan Museum of Art, they were well-suited to the project.
 This family team crafted a lasting and poignant museum.
 Dyckman Farmhouse thus continues to serve the public in perpetuity.

 Thanks to this historic museum, we’re still uncovering the Dyckman impact on New York City.
 In fact, the farm’s art program shines a Dyckman brand spotlight even beyond that.
 Their Ground Revision exhibit explores power and the powerless in the community.
 It focuses on the Inwood slave burial ground.
 This desecrated grave site lies near the farmhouse under a school parking lot.
 Discovered years before, this burial ground remains a sacred secret.
 It’s been kept from too many and for far too long.